s-anu/DATA-ANALYSIS-USING-PYTHON-IN-HOSPITALITY-DOMAIN-/README.md

 3. Maximize the weekend demand as occupancy is higher during weekend

-        Introduce weekend premium pricing and reduce discounds on weekends and
+        Introduce weekend premium pricing and reduce discounts on weekends and
-        shift offfers to weekdays.
+        shift offers to weekdays.
+s.